 When it comes to wardrobe basics, I don't know why, but off-white shades of stone and ecru always look more updated than the same exact versions in plain black or plain white.
-Maybe it's because these neutrals have a luxuriousness about them inherently or maybe it's because they're slightly harder to find in your go-to tees and joggers.
-Regardless of the reason, they ensure an expensive-looking outfit.
+Maybe it's because these neutrals have an inherent luxuriousness about them, or maybe it's because they're slightly harder to find in your go-to tees and joggers.
+Regardless, they ensure an expensive-looking outfit.

 4. Oversize, Neutral Blazers

-Ahh, good old blazers.
-We know we've hammered the idea of owning one into minds, but let me add a few more thoughts on the matter.
+Ah, good old blazers.
+We know we've hammered the idea of owning one into your minds, but let me add a few more thoughts on the matter.
 Blazers—specifically oversize and boxy cuts in neutral colors—don't have to be designer to look it.
-I poured over all my favorite blazer looks and kept coming back to these few details that make them all so stylish.
+I pored over all my favorite blazer looks and kept coming back to these few details that make them all so stylish.